What to Expect at the Falcone Festival

 Student competitors (on Saturday only) and Euphonium Artist competitors (both days) are driven out to Camp Niblock to compete and are NOT to go on their own.
 Tuba Artists play in Blodgett both days, and Student competitors play in Blodgett on Sunday only.
 Those playing at Camp Niblock either day will be taken to a small warm-up building approximately 15 minutes prior to performance time.

-Below: Contestant waiting for Niblock shuttle in Blodgett Lobby, chatting with helpful "elf"; Meeting the Niblock shuttle outside Blodgett prior to being driven to Niblock
+Below: Contestant waiting for Niblock shuttle in Blodgett Lobby, chatting with helpful volunteer; Meeting the Niblock shuttle outside Blodgett prior to being driven to Niblock

 Meet the elf NiblockShuttle